struct78/today/scripts/README.md

-# Deployment Scripts for Arduino Giga Weather Station
+# Deployment scripts for Today

-This directory contains several zsh scripts to make deploying and monitoring your weather station easy.
+This directory contains several zsh scripts to make deploying and monitoring your display screen easy.

 ## 🚀 Deployment Scripts